 Children with ADHD and autism often find the uncertainty of their environment very stressful.
 Some have sensory processing disorders that can add to the problem.
 Shopping centers, crowds, cramped spaces, bright or fluorescent lighting, and loud noises can overwhelm their system.
 This can push them into sympathetic overdrive, also called “fight or flight.”
 Everyday activities such as going to school and shopping can cause anxiety.

 Food, Nutrients, and Biochemical Factors in Anxiety

-Certainly lifestyle strategies such as stress reduction and mindfulness can help people with anxiety, it’s still important to get to the root causes or contributing factors.
+Certainly, lifestyle strategies such as stress reduction and mindfulness can help people with anxiety, and it’s still important to get to the root causes or contributing factors.
 Understanding and addressing the biochemical roots affecting anxiety help support your client from the inside out.

 1) Food reactions can contribute to anxiety

-As a nutritionist, I have worked with adult clients with a variety of conditions, as well as children with ADHD and autism for 20 years, and I have both seen food cause (and alleviate) symptoms of anxiety.
-What foods affect anxiety varies based on their underlying biochemistry and personalized nutrition needs.
+As a nutritionist, I have worked with adult clients with a variety of conditions, as well as children with ADHD and autism for 20 years, and for both I have seen food cause (and alleviate) symptoms of anxiety.
+Which foods affect anxiety varies based on their respective underlying biochemistry and personalized nutrition needs.
 I bet you have seen this in your clients as well.

 Food sensitivities: Inflammation, as we’ll discuss further in #2, is a common underlying factor in anxiety.
 And food sensitivities are a huge cause of anxiety including gluten, casein (the protein in dairy products), soy and eggs.
 When foods are not tolerated, they can create inflammation that can trigger anxiety.